radekg/istio-vms/README.md

 After setting up the _k3s_ cluster, I follow the steps from Istio documentation: [Virtual Machine Installation](https://istio.io/latest/docs/setup/install/virtual-machine/).

+## how to use this document

+Either follow for the hard way, or consult `./bin/reference.sh` for a more condensed walk-through.

 ## tools

 Besides the standard `kubectl`: